Zero Hour, Chapter 19: Sub Rosa

 "How the hell're you going to do that?"
 Ino asked.
 "We don't even know what kind of seal it is."

 Sasori put a hand on the wall.
-"I know.
-Now stop arguing and buy me a few minutes."
+"Stop arguing and buy me a few minutes."

 Sakura nodded and took Ino's hand.
-"Let's do it."
+"Let's do it.
+If he fights, he'll kill them all."

 Sakura took off and channeled chakra to her fists.
 Five minutes.
 That's all Sasori would need.